 Is It Normal That I Have No Social Life?

 You notice that everyone else is going out with their friends on the weekends except you.
 In fact, you never seem to go anywhere and do not really have any close friends.
 You have acquaintances and people you talk to at work but nobody that you actually go places with.
 The truth is, you have no social life at all and you do not even know why.
 This could be a sign that you may have symptoms of social anxiety disorder.

 Social Anxiety Disorder

 Approximately 15 million people in the United States have social anxiety disorder.
-Although people may have different experiences, some common signs of social anxiety disorder include:
+Although people may have different experiences, some common signs and/or symptoms of social anxiety disorder include:

 - Avoiding places where there are people